 The International Court of Justice is composed of 15 judges elected to nine-year terms of office by the United Nations General Assembly and the Security Council.
 These organs vote simultaneously but separately.
 In order to be elected, a candidate must receive an absolute majority of the votes in both bodies.
-This sometimes makes it necessary for a number of rounds of voting to be carried out.
+This sometimes makes it necessary for a number of rounds of voting to be held.

-In order to ensure a measure of continuity, one third of the Court is elected every three years.
+In order to ensure a degree of continuity, one third of the Court is elected every three years.
 Judges are eligible for re-election.
 Should a judge die or resign during his or her term of office, a special election is held as soon as possible to choose a judge to fill the unexpired part of the term.

 Judges must be elected from among persons of high moral character, who possess the qualifications required in their respective countries for appointment to the highest judicial offices, or are jurisconsults of recognized competence in international law.